ChrisMagnuson/KanbanizePowerShell/README.md

 If you find a bug please submit it via the integrated tracker.

+This module intentionally usees some unapproved powershell verbs to remain closer to the verbs used in the Kanbanize API documentation so that it is clear which powershell functiosn correspond to which api functions.

 ##Todo:
 * Finish pester tests
 * Write help for functions with examples